chef/chef-web-docs/chef_master/source/community_contributions.rst

 Use the following steps to create a topic branch:

 #.
-For a brand new clone of the Chef repository (that was created using the steps listed earlier), fetch the ``opscode`` remote:
+For a brand new clone of the Chef repository (that was created using the steps listed earlier), fetch the ``chef`` remote:

    .. code-block:: bash